Tourism in Sardinia: Sulcis, Iglesiente, Monreale

-Center
+Centre

 Barbagia, Goceano, Baronie and Ogliastra

 Barbagia is the region that represents the heart of Sardinia; it surrounds around the Gennargentu massif and Supramonte highland, a chain of granite, shale and limestone mountains that reaches the eastern coast from the inner parts of the island and descends to the sea between Dorgali and Baunei.
 The town of Nuoro is the main urban center, while Fonni is a winter sports center with a ski lift to Monte Spada and Bruncu Spina ski area.

 Goceano, inland mountainous territory, is instead known above all for the castle of Burgos, one of the many medieval castles in Sardinia.
-The main urban centres are Bono with Italy’s most expansive yew tree forest Sos Nibberos, considered the traditional Goceano's chieftown, Anela, the oldest village of Goceano with in its vicinity Forest'Anela for trekking tourism and Necropolis of Sos Furrighesos, Benetutti, Burgos, Bultei, Nule, Esporlatu, Illorai and Bottidda.
+The main urban centres are Bono with Italy's most expansive yew tree forest Sos Nibberos, considered the traditional Goceano's chieftown, Anela, the oldest village of Goceano with in its vicinity Forest'Anela for trekking tourism and Domus de Janas Sos Furrighesos, Benetutti, Burgos, Bultei, Nule, Esporlatu, Illorai and Bottidda.

 The main tourist attractions of the coastal region of the Baronie are Orosei, Posada and Siniscola.
 In Ogliastra, the main tourist locations include Arbatax-Tortolì, Santa Maria Navarrese, Lotzorai, Bari Sardo and Cardedu.